Cher: 1974–1979: Divorce, marriage to Gregg Allman and media scrutiny

 During divorce proceedings, Cher learned she was legally an employee of Cher Enterprises, a company 95% owned by Sonny and 5% by his lawyer.
 She was also required to work exclusively for Sonny's company, leaving her with no career or financial control.
 Record executive David Geffen, with whom Cher had begun a relationship in 1973, helped her break free from the contract.
 Cher won custody of Chaz after a highly publicized legal battle, and their divorce was finalized on June 26, 1975.
 Geffen hoped to marry Cher, but she ended the relationship due to his possessiveness and struggles with his sexuality.
 (Note: According to biographer Tom King, Cher's relationship with David Geffen began when he confided in her about his struggles with his sexual identity and his hope that a relationship with a woman might lead to true love.
 Moved by his honesty, she entered the relationship while in the final stages of her marriage to Sonny Bono.
 They planned to marry within a year, but Cher reconsidered due to Geffen's controlling behavior—similar to Sonny's—and his persistent attraction to men.
 Geffen later came out as gay.)

 Cher debuted her solo CBS show, Cher, on February 12, 1975.
-The show showcased Cher's music, comedy, monologues and an extensive wardrobe—the largest for a weekly TV series.
+The show showcased Cher's music, comedy, monologs and an extensive wardrobe—the largest for a weekly TV series.
 Critics praised it, with the Los Angeles Times stating, "Sonny without Cher was a disaster.
 Cher without Sonny ... could be the best thing that's happened to weekly television this season."
 Musical guests included David Bowie (in his American TV debut), Ray Charles, Elton John, Bette Midler, Tina Turner and the Jackson 5, with Billboard crediting Cher for bringing "a rock sensibility to prime-time TV".